potatolain/nes-mapper-picker/README.md

 extended with more options or more mappers with minimal knowledge of the inner workings of the tool.

+## Running it locally

+This really just needs a webserver - any server will do, as long as the application is at root of the domain.
+(Or you can add a `<base href="/blah/">` tag to `index.html`).

+With python you can use `python -m SimpleHTTPServer` or `python3 -m http.server` to start a server in the current directory.

+If you have node installed, you can use `npx http-server .`

 ## Adding a feature

 Features are written in [mapper-features.js](./mapper-features.js).
 Add an option here first,